UNCLASSIFIED (U)

 (1) The photograph must be in color;

-(2) The photograph must be taken within the past six months (ICAO 9303 Section 3.9), be a good likeness of and satisfactorily identify the applicant at the time of the application (see 22 CFR 51.26).
-If there is no indication that the photograph was taken earlier, you may assume that the photograph was taken on the date the form DS-11 was executed or the date the form DS-82 or form DS-5504 was signed.
+(2) The photograph should be taken within six months of submitting the application, be a good likeness of and satisfactorily identify the applicant at the time of the application (see 22 CFR 51.26).
 A photograph showing a change in hairstyle or facial hair from the identification document submitted is acceptable if it still is a good likeness of the applicant;

 NOTE: Applicants may wish to re-use a passport photograph that is depicted on their submitted U.S Certificate of Citizenship or Certificate of Naturalization.
-Be aware that even if the certificate itself was recently issued, because of U.S. Citizenship and Immigration Services processing times, the photograph may not have been taken within the past six months.
+Be aware that even if the certificate itself was recently issued, because of U.S. Citizenship and Immigration Services processing times, the photograph may not have been taken within six months of submitting the application.

-(3) The photograph must be 2” x 2” (about 5 cm. x 5 cm.) in overall size.
+(3) The photograph should be 2” x 2” (about 5 cm. x 5 cm.) in overall size.
 For example, the following photograph is too small:

 This photo is too small.
 The facial image must be no less than 1'' (about 2.54 cm.) and no more than 1 3/8" (about 3.5 cm.).

-(4) The facial image must be a clear, close-up of the head and neck (which may include portions of the shoulders--the ears do not have to be visible) (ICAO 9303 Section 3.9).
-The facial image size must be no less than 1” (about 2.54 cm.) and no more than 1 3/8” (about 3.5 cm.), measured from the top of the head (not the hairline or the applicant's hair) to the bottom of the chin (not including facial hair).
+(4) The facial image should be a clear, close-up of the head and neck (which may include portions of the shoulders--the ears do not have to be visible).
+The facial image size should be no less than 1” (about 2.54 cm.) and no more than 1 3/8” (about 3.5 cm.), measured from the top of the head (not the hairline or the applicant's hair) to the bottom of the chin (not including facial hair).
 Photograph templates are available to help you determine the proper size:

 Applicant photograph showing under-size facial image.